Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Different Thermal Effusivities

 \subsection{Results and Discussion}

-In this section, we present and compare the results of our performance model and SVM.
-Figure \ref{fig:f1mat_0_50} shows the $F_1$ score Matrix with pairwise $F_1$ scores for all effusivity values using our performance model and SVM.
-We obtained this matrix using $t_{contact} = 2s$, $T_{sens}(t=0)$ = 35$^{\circ}$C, and $\sigma=0.05$.
-Table \ref{percent_edges_avg_effu} shows the percentage of indistinguishable effusivity combinations calculated based on the $F_1$ score matrices with $\Phi = 0.9$.
-The results show that the evaluation using our performance model matches well with the evaluation using SVM.
+In this section, we present the results of the above evaluation.
+Figure \ref{fig:f1mat_0_50} shows two $F_1$ score matricies with pairwise $F_1$ scores for all effusivity values using our SVMs.
+We obtained each matrix using $\mathcal{T}_{s}$ = $35^{\circ}$C and $\sigma=0.05$ and varying $t_{contact}$ from $4.00$s to $1.00$s.
+Table \ref{percent_edges_avg_effu} shows the $F_1$ scores and the percentage of indistinguishable effusivity combinations calculated based on the $F_1$ score matrices with $\Phi = 0.9$ for a single contact duration of $t_{contact}=2.00s$.

-We compared the $F_1$ score matrices predicted by the performance model and SVM by calculating the $L_1$ distance between the two matrices.
-Before we calculated the $L_1$ distance, we converted the $F_1$ score matrix into a binary map where any score greater than $0.9$ (our threshold for determining whether a material is distinguishable) is converted to $1$ and the any score less than $0.9$ is converted to $0$.
-The $L_1$ distance \citep{crowley1988taxicab} between two $n \times n$ converted matrices $\mathbf{A}$ and $\mathbf{B}$ is defined as: